What is malicious damage in landlord insurance?

 Landlord insurance malicious damage cover

 Malicious damage insurance for landlords covers the cost to repair or replace property intentionally damaged by burglars, vandals or other people not legally allowed to be on a property.
 It may or may not cover malicious damage by tenants.
-Coverage varies from provider to provider, so read the terms of a policy carefully to find out.
+Coverage can vary significantly from provider to provider, so it is crucial to carefully compare policy terms and seek advice if necessary to ensure adequate protection.
 You may need to pay an extra premium to get cover for malicious damage by tenants.

 Examples of malicious damage to property